 Brought tears to my eyes, lost my 14 yr old stepson last year.
 Truly inspiring.

 Jim F. over 6 years ago from Commerce, GA, USA

 Parenting is one of the most important and hardest things in this world.
 Glad I found this website and TV spot.

-Jung-in Kim almost 7 years ago from Seoul, Korea
+Jung-in Kim about 7 years ago from Seoul, Korea